CPI fallout: Panthers, Hornets, colleges cut ties

 The Carolina Panthers have cut ties with longtime sponsor CPI Security after a racially insensitive email surfaced that was sent from the company’s CEO.

-The offensive and insensitive email from CPI Security CEO Ken Gill was sent in response to an email sent from the leader of a local community group called Queen City Unity.
+The email from CPI Security CEO Ken Gill was sent in response to an email sent from the leader of a local community group called Queen City Unity.

 The original email sent from Jorge Millares on behalf of the executive director to Mayor Vi Lyles, the Charlotte City Council, and the City Manager’s Office was regarding the troubling CMPD video that surfaced earlier this week of officers cornering in peaceful protesters and then releasing tear gas on them.